I Almost Prayed: Plot

 Nolan (Grant Bowler) forces Cai (Robin Dunne) to go with him so they can stop Irisa (Stephanie Leonidas) who continues with Irzu's plan to destroy the planet.
 Cai explains to Nolan that since Irisa kissed him, he has visions of a past life or from their ancestors and how they stopped the Kaziri.
 Nolan figures out that to be able to stop Irisa, they have to separate the two keys which are both inside Irisa.

 Datak (Tony Curran) returns home and finds Pilar (Linda Hamilton) talking with Stahma (Jaime Murray).
 Pilar wants Christie (Nicole Muñoz) and Alak (Jesse Rath) to go and live with her for a while but Stahma disagrees with her, making the two women argue.
 Datak asks Pilar to leave and Pilar decides to convince Christie and Alak to go with her since the Tarr family will not allow them to do so.
-When they are ready to leave, Alak notices something is wrong and does not want to leave, leading Pilar and Quentin (Justin Rain) to kidnap them and force them to go with them.
-The Tarrs' handmaiden informs Datak and Stahma about the kidnapping and the two of them free Rafe (Graham Greene) from the E-rep camp so they can follow and find Pilar.
+When they are ready to leave, Alak notices something is wrong and does not want to leave, leading Pilar and Quentin (Justin Rain) to kidnap them.
+The Tarrs' handmaiden informs Datak and Stahma about the kidnapping and the two of them free Rafe (Graham Greene) from the E-rep camp so they can find Pilar.
 Berlin (Anna Hopkins) had previously tried to stop the execution of Rafe and found herself nearly being executed herself but she is saved when the Tarrs come to take Rafe.

 Mercado (William Atherton) returns to Defiance as soon as they hear the news about New York being destroyed and they try to find a way to stop Irisa.
 Mercado asks Amanda's help and Nolan arrives at Defiance with Cai explaining how they can stop Irisa.
 Amanda and Pottinger do not believe his story but Mercado does and wants to follow Nolan's plan.
 That is until Doc Yewll (Trenna Keating) arrives and tells them that she knows how to stop Irisa; by killing her.
 Nolan reacts to that and Amanda asks to lock him up because he will never cooperate if Irisa has to be killed.
-E-rep soldier lead Nolan and Cai to prison but before they lock them up, Nolan manages to fight them back and they escape.
+E-rep soldiers take Nolan and Cai to prison but before they can lock them up, Nolan manages to fight back so that he and Cai can escape.